 CIL payments must be index linked from the year that CIL was introduced to the year that the planning permission has been granted.
-We must use the national All-In Tender Price Index published by the Build Cost Information Service (BCIS) of the Royal Institute of Chartered Surveyors.
-This is set by the legislation CIL is underpinned by.
+From 2020, the index figure for a given calendar year is the RICS CIL Index published in November of the calendar year before by the Royal Institution of Chartered Surveyors.

-The CIL charging rates are set out in the table below showing both the CIL rate as introduced on 1 June 2019 and the indexation for the current year.
+Please see the table below for the CIL charging rates on 1 June 2019 and the indexation for the current year.

 |All residential development, including Sheltered Housing and Extra-care Housing but excluding the Chesterton Strategic Site||£80/sqm||£80/sqm|

 You can calculate your estimated CIL charge by using:

 Development liable for CIL

 The Community Infrastructure Levy is generally chargeable on the net increase in gross internal floorspace of all new development when: